talwrii/ffmpeg-cookbook/README.md

 # ffmpeg cookbook
 *@readwithai - [X](https://x.com/readwithai) - [blog](https://readwithai.substack.com/)*

-This is a cookbook for the audio-video command-line tool, [ffmpeg](https://www.ffmpeg.org/).
+This is a beginner's cookbook for the audio-video command-line tool, [ffmpeg](https://www.ffmpeg.org/).
+It build the readers familiarity with ffmpeg features through examples rather than dry documentation.
 I created it because I found working out what ffmpeg was doing from snippets slightly too difficult.

-This cookbook tries to build up an understanding of ffmpeg filters through examples.

 I'm trying to do a few things with this cookbook:

 1. Every example can be run.
 Examples are neither abstract, nor does you need you to provide your own data
 1. Examples link to earlier examples which do similar (but simpler) things.
-If the you cannot adapt an example to a use case, you can find something more basic which you can start working on
+If the you cannot adapt an example to a use case, you can find something more basic which you can start working on.
+We prefer to link to examples rather than concrete.
 1. Where possible, examples link to documentation
 1. Examples are, initially, ordered in terms of complexity rather than based on the task you are trying to perform